Tim Severin: Personal life and career

 He was born Giles Timothy Watkins in 1940 to Maurice and Inge Watkins in Jorhat, Assam, India, where his father managed a tea plantation.
 Educated in England from age 7, he attended Tonbridge School and studied geography and history at Keble College, Oxford.
+In 1964, he received a Commonwealth Fund Fellowship (Harkness Fellowship) to study the history of exploration at Harvard University, University of Minnesota, and University of California, Berkeley.
 He adopted the name Severin to honour his maternal grandmother, who cared for him in his youth.

 Severin married twice.
 His first wife was Dorothy Sherman, a specialist in medieval Spanish literature; that marriage ended in divorce.
 He later married Dee Pieters.

 Severin died on 18 December 2020, aged 80, at home in Timoleague, West Cork, Ireland.
 He is survived by his daughter from his first marriage, Ida Ashworth, and two grandsons.

 Recreating ancient voyages

 Tracking Marco Polo (1961)

 While he was an undergraduate at Oxford University, Severin, Stanley Johnson and Michael de Larrabeiti retraced Marco Polo's thirteenth-century journey through Asia on motorcycles, using Polo's The Description of the World as a guide.
 They travelled from Oxford via Switzerland to Venice, through Turkey, Persia and Afghanistan, surviving sandstorms, floods, motorcycle accidents, and time spent in jail.
 Severin and his guides rode camels through the Deh Bakri pass to identify the Persian "apples of Paradise" and the hidden hot springs described by Polo.
-They were unable to complete the voyage due to visa problems at the border of China and returned to England by sea from Bombay (Tracking Marco Polo, 1987).
+They were unable to complete the voyage due to visa problems at the border of China and returned to England by sea from Bombay (recounted in Tracking Marco Polo, 1964).